Making My Site Easier to Read

 1.4em which I’ve lowered to

 1.3em and I also increased the spacing between paragraph headers and the paragraph above so that individual paragraphs or sections feel more like a single unit.
-This made text- and section-heavy pages like my About This Site page much nicer to read.
+This made text- and section-heavy pages like blog posts and essays much nicer to read.